-Whitewater Raft Guide Training
+Whitewater Raft Guide Training – Open for 2024

 Being a Whitewater Raft Guide is a fun and rewarding experience filled with adventure!
 Whitewater Raft Guide trainees do not need any previous whitewater rafting experience.
 We do expect you to posses an avid interest in the outdoors, positive attitude and integrity.
-You will be trained on both oar boats and paddle boats.
+You will be trained on both oar and paddle rafts.
 Whitewater Raft Guides typically handle unexpected and stressful situations on a daily basis.
 Be prepared to handle stress, rain, cold, wind, and other unexpected conditions that may arise.
 Training is a fun and challenging experience that is rewarding and worth the effort.
 You get out of training what you put into training!
 We want you to love rafting as much as we do and pass that passion on to our guests.

+There is limited room in our training class so we encourage you to apply early.
 Trainees are selected by online applications, resumes, references, and phone or personal interviews.

 - Outgoing personality

 - Minimum 18 years of age

 Whitewater Raft Guide Training Information:

 Our whitewater raft guide training course will empower you with the skills and confidence needed to excel as a professional guide.
 You are responsible for having a positive attitude, integrity and ability to pass this course.